• Menu

 SYMPOSIUM HEIFER

 The Minnesota State Cattlemen’s Association (MSCA) is a membership-based organization that represents cattle producers and individuals who are part of the cattle community in Minnesota.
-The Association is currently offering opportunities for junior members through the creation of the Minnesota Junior Cattlemen’s Association.
+The association is currently offering opportunities for junior members through the creation of the Minnesota Junior Cattlemen’s Association.
 The junior program will provide junior leadership development, career opportunities and junior activities at the MSCA State Convention, Summer Cattlemen’s Tour and many other events.
-The MSCA currently represents over 1,000 members from all segments of the beef community.
-They are proud of their partnership with over 20 local cattlemen’s associations from around the State that affiliate with the MSCA.
-The MSCA is primarily focused on addressing local, state and federal issues that impact the long-term viability of cattle production and ensuring that Minnesota’s business climate welcomes the growth and long-term success of raising cattle in Minnesota.
-The MSCA also works on several promotional activities during the year, including FarmFest, the Minnesota Beef Expo, the Minnesota State Fair, Cattlemen and the Capitol events (both in St. Paul and Washington, D.C.) and many more!
-The MSCA has been proud to provide a heifer every year for the Thursday night Symposium since its start ten years ago, and the Minnesota State Cattlemen’s Association is happy to provide another heifer this year to the lucky Symposium recipient.
+The MSCA currently represents around 900 members from all segments of the beef community.
+They are proud of their partnership with over 20 local cattlemen’s associations from around the state that affiliate with the MSCA.
+The MSCA is primarily focused on addressing local, state and federal issues impacting the long-term viability of cattle production and ensuring Minnesota’s business climate welcomes the growth and long-term success of raising cattle in Minnesota.
+The MSCA also works on several promotional activities during the year, including Farmfest, the Minnesota Beef Expo, the Minnesota State Fair, Cattlemen and the Capitol events (both in St. Paul and Washington, D.C.) and many more!
+The MSCA has been proud to provide a heifer every year for the Thursday night Symposium since its start 10 years ago, and the Minnesota State Cattlemen’s Association is happy to provide another heifer this year to the lucky Symposium recipient.

 Category: Uncategorized